ccollicutt/mpls-networking/JUNIPER-MPLS.md

 In the below diagram the `.17x` numbers represent the IP address `192.168.122.17x` which are the managment interfaces, set onto fxp0.

+The `x` in the management IP also indicates the router ID, so `.171` would have a router ID of `1.1.1.1`.

 ![Network Diagram](img/mpls-juniper.jpg)

 ## Requirements